oracle/cloudtestdrive/DataScience/lab100/bonus01.md

 ![Cloud Shell Past](../commonimages/cloudshellinsertpaste.png)

-... hit the `ESC` key on the keyborad and then type `:wq` as shown below to save and exit the file:
+... hit the **`ESC`** key on the keyborad and then type **`:wq`** as shown below to save and exit the file:

 ![Cloud Shell Save](../commonimages/cloudshellinsertsave.png)

-Now we can invoke the Function with the payload to make sure it works. **Notice** that on first time function invokation, it takes a little bit longer for the function to response.
-This is expected, as we have have cold start.
+Now we can invoke the Function with the payload. **Notice** that the first time function invokation takes a little bit longer.

 ```shell
 cat hm.json | fn invoke DataScienceApp housemarket --content-type application/json
 ```

+***Example***

 ```console
 cat hm.json | fn invoke DataScienceApp housemarket --content-type application/json
 {"prediction": [12.423844821926073]}
 ```

-**You may notice that the predicted price looks strange and it shows a very small value!** If you remember in LAB100 we scale the Sale Price by using the `log` values to allow the algorithm to learn easier.
-To know what the real price of the house is we would need to revert the value to the actual one using the `Exp` function.
-If you copy the value and go back to your notebook of LAB100 and create new sell, you can test that:
+**Notice that the predicted price looks strange and it shows a very small value!** If you remember in LAB100 we scale the Sale Price by using the `np.log` to allow the algorithm to learn better.
+To get the real price of the house, use the `np.exp` function.
+Copy the value and go back to your notebook of LAB100 and test it like this:

 ![npexp](../commonimages/npexp.png)

-The real house prices is 248660$
+***The house prices is 248660$***

 ## Expose the model as REST API with API Gateway

-Now that we have the function ready, we could also use the Oracle API Gateway to expose the model as REST API.
-To do so we would need to go the `Developer Services->API Gateway`.
+Now that we have the model deployed as a function, we could also use the Oracle API Gateway to expose the model as REST API.
+Go to `Developer Services->API Gateway`.

 ![apigateway](../commonimages/apigateway.png)